 It was a lucky day when a mutual friend introduced me to the jazz vibraphonist Oli Bott.
 Since then, Oli and I have been performing as a duo.
 Our repertoire reaches out over about seven centuries and also includes improvisation.
 I think I can safely say that we have come across a pretty amazing sound world in the combination of these two instruments and ours is a never-ending journey of musical discovery.

 Concerning my musical education: I won a scholarship to study at the Royal Academy of Music in London (where my teachers were Florence Hooton and David Strange) when I was 16.
-After graduating with Honours fours years later, I moved to Berlin to study with Wolfgang Boettcher, whom I count as one of my most important influences.
+After graduating with Honours four years later, I moved to Berlin to study with Wolfgang Boettcher, whom I count as one of my most important influences.
 Another important time for me was the two-year period I spent as a student at the Orchestral Academy of the Berliner Philharmoniker.
 I also cannot write about myself without mentioning my father, conductor John Carewe, whose immense knowledge of what I consider to be the essence of music has had an immeasurable impact on me since my early childhood.